Rutgers-ESSP/IPCC-AR6-Sea-Level-Projections/FAQ.md

 | 3f | Parametric fits to ISMIP6 projections for Greenland, DeConto et al. (2021) for Antarctica, recalibrated IPCC AR5 parametric glacier model for glaciers. |
 | 4 | Bamber et al. (2019) for ice sheets, recalibrated IPCC AR5 parametric glacier model for glaciers |

+Note that the ISMIP6 and GlacierMIP emulator does not capture correlations between different time periods, and thus should not be used for rates.

 **What are the different p-boxes?**